SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Origin Access Identity is mainly used to restrict access to objects in S3 bucket and only allow access from cloudfront

+You can’t directly configure a bucket ACL to allow access from Amazon CloudFront only.
+You will need an origin access identity (OAI) for this setup

+Create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
+Configure the S3 bucket policy to only access from the OAI

 When Versioning feature is enabled in S3, it causes all of the existing files to have a Version ID of null

+If you want to optimize performance when uploading large files to Amazon S3, it is recommended to use Amazon S3 Transfer Acceleration which can provide fast and secure transfers over long distances

+S3 can be used as a file system by using file gateway appliance in VPC and attaching it to EC2.
+The same gateway appliance can also be used as a read-only replica

 ### Glacier